KeremAR/proxmox-k3s/README.md

 K3s is a lightweight, simplified distribution of Kubernetes (K8s) designed for resource-constrained environments and edge computing, while K8s is a full-featured container orchestration platform optimized for large-scale, complex deployments.
 This makes K3s perfect for testing in a homelab.

-Intro video here:
+Intro video:
-Tip: Right-click and select “Open link in new tab” for the best experience.
+Tip: Right-click and select "Open link in new tab" for the best experience.

 [![Watch the video](youtube-intro-thumbnail-small.png)](https://www.youtube.com/watch?v=a-ZNq43egOU&list=PLglfnvX1BuSN4ZQVhKbxM6KHA4W2IPl8p&index=1)